Alibek10599/Alibek10599/README.md

 - 🔭 I’m currently working on https://sana-education.kz/ and https://r4.education/main platforms
 - 🌱 I’m currently learning Angular, Django and Node
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with Next js projects
+- 🤔 I’m looking for help with Web 3.0 projects
 - 📫 How to reach me: alibek.khojabekov@nu.edu.kz
 - 😄 Pronouns: ол/оның
 - ⚡ Fun fact: I can make bubbles from my spittle😂